xiaoleiy/awesome/univocity-parsers-intro.md

 writer.writeRowsAndClose(rows);
 ```

-* __Extend `ColumnProcessor` to process columns with your own business logic__

 ### 7. Design and Implementations
-* The bunch of processors in uniVocity-parsers are core modules, which are responsible for reading/writing data in
+A bunch of processors in uniVocity-parsers are core modules, which are responsible for reading/writing data in
 rows and columns, and execute data conversions.
 Here is the diagram of processors: